 Sweet potatoes, yams, peas, carrots, GMO-free corn, and other tubers contain lots of nutrition.
 But, due to their relative high carb content, exercise prudent portion control.

 Sea vegetables are extremely nutrient-dense.
 But here in the U.S. few people eat sea vegetables such as seaweed, wakame, hijiki, dulse, kelp and others you might see in a sushi restaurant.
 But they are great for making your own keto sushi!

 One reason researchers believe certain Japanese populations live into their 100s is because of sea veggies.
 Sea veggies are keto friendly because they are low in net carbs.

-Nuts & Seeds
+5. Nuts & Seeds

-Avoid seed oils like plague.
+Avoid seed oils like the plague.
 Most commercial seed oils (soybean, cottonseed) are highly inflammatory to your body.
 It’s hard to lose weight when you’re body is in a chronic state of inflammation.

-However, whole nuts and seeds are solid keto foods.
-But certain nuts are high in carbs.
+However, whole nuts and seeds are solid keto foods but, certain nuts are high in carbs.
 Therefore, limit your intake of nuts to a handful one or two times per day.

 Nut & Seed Butters